Intermission (study leave)

 While you're on study leave, you:

 - remain a student of Monash University with access to University services, including the library

 - must keep your contact details up to date to receive communication from the University

 - must check your Monash email account for important information.

 You'll receive a reminder to re-enrol in September.
 You must re-enrol during the October/November re-enrolment period to avoid a late fee and retain your place in your course.

 International students on a student visa need to apply for a new Confirmation of Enrolment (COE) with a revised completion date, before returning from study leave.
 See visa requirements for more information.

 Extending or returning early

-Contact your faculty if you want to return early.
+Contact us at Monash Connect if you want to return early.

 If you need to take a longer period of study leave, contact your faculty before the re-enrolment period ends.
 Intermission extensions are approved only in exceptional circumstances and at the discretion of the faculty.
 You may need to provide supporting documentation.